neemo13/attendra/README.md

 This project taught me much more than training machine learning models.

-### Robust API Integration & Defensive Programming
+### API and Database Handling

-I learned to handle missing data, unexpected responses, and validation when integrating with remote databases.

-### Understanding Streamlit's Execution Model
+How to deal with real-world data, missing values, and API responses.

+### Streamlit Behavior

-I learned how Streamlit's rerun architecture works and how to manage application state using `st.session_state`.
+How Streamlit reruns scripts and how to manage state using st.session_state.

-### Separation Between Demo and Production Logic
+### Separating Demo and Real Logic

-I implemented a Guest Mode with mocked data, which taught me how to separate business logic from presentation logic.
+Built a Guest Mode to safely show the app without touching real data.

-### Working With Multimodal Data
+### Working with Embeddings

-I learned how to store and process high-dimensional data such as face embeddings and voice embeddings alongside traditional relational data.
+Handled face and voice embeddings and stored them in a database.

-### Building User-Centric Interfaces
+### Building Full Applications

-I learned that good software is not only about functionality but also about user experience, feedback, and responsiveness.

-### End-to-End Software Engineering

-This project gave me practical experience in combining machine learning, databases, authentication, frontend development, and deployment into one application.
+Combined ML, backend, frontend, and deployment into one system.

 ---

 ## Future Improvements

-* Better speaker enrollment and verification
+* Better voice enrollment and verification
 * Attendance analytics dashboard
-* Export attendance reports
+* Export reports (PDF/CSV)
 * Timetable integration
 * Email notifications
-* Mobile-friendly interface
+* Mobile-friendly UI

 ---